1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Stone Skipping Contest.

-A stone skipping contest was held yesterday evening at the beach.
+A stone skipping contest was held yesterday evening on the beach.
 The water was very smooth.
 The record is as follows:

 Miss Stewart 10 or 11 times